-The process of debt counseling is simple: you meet (online, in-person, or over the phone) with a trained credit counselor.
+The process of debt counseling is simple: you meet with a trained credit counselor.
 The counselor thoroughly reviews your finances and then makes personalized recommendations.

 When you connect with a credit counselor, there are no fees or obligation to work with the company.
 In other words, it’s a win-win for your bank account.

 Read more: What Does a Credit Counselor Do?

 Contact a counselor

 The first step is to contact a debt counselor at a reputable credit counseling agency.
 You can usually contact a counselor by telephone phone 24 hours a day, 7 days per week.
 Remember, it’s free to call.